As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Your passport is pretty essential when it comes to getting on a cruise ship, especially for international travel.

 I always keep my passport secured in my safe when not needed and make sure that I have a copy in my pack when we have a port day.
-Why not save a copy to your email or Dropbox as well as leaving a copy with family to make it easier if you lose your original one when on holiday?
+Why not save a copy to your email or Dropbox as well as leave a copy with family to make it easier if you lose your original one when on holiday?

 If you happen to be cruising in Europe and the surrounding locations, it is also my understanding that cruise ships will hold your passport for the length of the cruise so that they can clear customs as you pass through different countries.